walazeidan/Frogger/README.md

 Some of the obstacles don’t trigger the lose game function unless the player crashes into it as opposed to when a moving obstacle lands on the same div as the player.

 # Wins and Challenges
-* My biggest win in making this game was the experience I gained in programmatic thinking and the increased understanding of javaScript that I gained.
+* My biggest win in making this game was the experience I gained in programmatic thinking and the increased understanding of JavaScript that I gained.
 * The biggest challenge was in getting the obstacles to move in the way I wanted them to.
 This took a lot of time, patience and debugging!

 # Future Improvements